rahulkumarpahwa/swiggy_app/readme.md

 # Introduction :

 This Food Ordering App named as ਸਵਿਗੀ has been created as the part of learning react.
-This is main project which holds all the learnings and topics covered with it.
+This is main project which holds all the learnings and topics of React and ReduxToolkit.

 # Things I learned are :